unlimitedchocolate/unlimitedchocolate/README.md

 - 👋 Hi, I’m @unlimitedchocolate
 - 👀 I’m interested in ...
 3d design architecture via blender bpy scripting
+- 👀 ancient engineering principles requiring science or mathematics and modern principles with science or mathematics
-- 🌱 I’m currently learning ... python via blender 3d and C++ via x code
+- 🌱 I’m currently learning servo to armature machine callibration with code via CAD design softwares and non CAD i.e blender 3d
-- 💞️ I’m looking to collaborate on ... small project to get me started
+- 💞️ I’m looking to collaborate on ... small projects to get me started
 - 📫 How to reach me ... if you want to reach me send a message on here i will be active in the coming few months with my first project uploaded

 <!---